 You can take your electric scooter with you on the bus.
 Getting it through the door can be a small issue, since the handlebars and other sticking parts can easily hit something.
 Inside the bus, you should be extra mindful of not hitting someone with your scooter.

 With scooters with bigger weight and volume, you may have a harder time.

 I don’t ride the bus with my scooter too often, but when I do, I always try to keep it under the seat.
 Besides volume, your biggest issue here will be weight.
 Trying to fit an awkwardly shaped 55 lbs / 25 kg metal object through the tight doors of a bus without breaking anything is not fun.
 Check out the post for the most lightweight scooters in the world today if you need a scooter that’s super-easy to carry.

 You may get some weird looks from the other passengers from time to time.
 You will get used to it after a while.

-Remember, always fold your scooter before getting on the bus, and don’t forget to fold the stand as well, that’s a step that I often forget and it has already scratched a few things so far.
+Remember, always fold your scooter before getting on the bus, and don’t forget to fold the kickstand as well, that’s a step that I often forget and it has already scratched a few things so far.

 Can you take an electric scooter on the subway or the train?

 Electric scooters easily fit in trains and subways, especially when they are not crowded.
 A folded electric scooter can easily fit under the seats.
 The biggest challenge for taking an electric scooter on the subway may be some types of subway station doors, especially revolving metal doors.